“The craziest roller coaster year of my life!”

 The Dorothea Shaw Scholarship was created by Mrs. Shaw’s will.
 It is an endowed scholarship fund at The Community Foundation and will continue to provide support for deserving students in perpetuity.
 For more information, contact Joanne Cohen at The Community Foundation.

-2019 Applications are due on March 4th!
-Click here to view eligibility requirements and submit your application.
+2019 Applications are now closed.
+Click here to view the 2019 eligibility requirements and be on the lookout for our 2020 application announcement.